User Manual

 • Customization: QR codes can be integrated into your visual content.
 You can dynamically generate QR codes for different data and create codes specific to each user or product.

-• Performance: QR codes can be created and read quickly.
-By optimizing the data size, scanning speed can be increased and fast feedback can be provided when scanning with mobile devices.
+• Performance: QR codes can be generated and scanned quickly.
+Scanning speed can be increased by optimizing data size, and fast feedback can be provided when scanning with mobile devices.

-The first step to create a QR code is to select the data you want to convert into a QR code.
-This data is usually kept in string format and is converted to base64 format during the QR code generation process.
+The first step in creating a QR code is to select the data you want to convert to a QR code.
+This data is usually stored in string format and converted to base64 format during the QR code creation process.
 In this example, you will learn how to create a QR code using the URL element.

 1. Log in to the Kuika platform.